2025 ANNUAL EDUCATIONAL CONFERENCE EVENT INFORMATION

 8:10 am – 8:55 am: Keynote Address – Phenotyping and Personalized Medicine in Sepsis

-Speaker TBD - This speaker will discuss phenotyping in the patient with sepsis and septic shock and how close we are to precision medicine in managing sepsis.
+Angela Rogers, MD (Stanford) - This speaker will discuss phenotyping in the patient with sepsis and septic shock and how close we are to precision medicine in managing sepsis.

 8:55 am – 9:20 am: Incorporating Artificial Intelligence Decision Making in Identifying Sepsis

-Speaker TBD - This speaker will describe how artificial intelligence can be used to identify the septic patient before they present with end stage symptoms to impact care earlier in the course of illness.
+Gabriel Wardi, MD (UC San Diego) - This speaker will describe how artificial intelligence can be used to identify the septic patient before they present with end stage symptoms to impact care earlier in the course of illness.

 9:20 pm – 9:35 pm: Pro: The Severe Sepsis and Septic Shock Early Management Bundle (SEP-1) Bundle Saves Lives